Want to learn new ways to make extra money?

 Retail Arbitrage Sourcing on Amazon

-Over the last several years, retail arbitrage sourcing on Amazon has become a popular business model for individuals and families looking to make money online.
+Over the last several years, retail arbitrage has become a popular business model for individuals and families looking to make money online.

-Considering the fact that Amazon basically owns the e-commerce world, that doesn’t come as a huge surprise that it’s a great place for sourcing product.
+Considering that Amazon basically owns the e-commerce world, it doesn’t come as a huge surprise that it’s a great place for sourcing product.

-Some people have even taken their Amazon business from a side hustle all the way to a six-figure income.
+Some people even take their Amazon business from a side hustle all the way to a six-figure income.
 How is that possible?!

 Retail Arbitrage Definition

-Retail arbitrage is the process of purchasing discounted items in retail (physical stores) and listing them on Amazon for a higher price to earn a profit.
+Retail arbitrage is the process of purchasing discounted items in retail (physical stores) and listing them on Amazon or other selling apps for a higher price to earn a profit.

 Amazon to Amazon arbitrage is similar only the retail arbitrage sourcing is from Amazon rather than a local store.